 “In court, the only thing that matters is the jury”

 Michael S. Williams spent over a dozen years in California law enforcement.
 For several years, he was assigned to the multi-agency Major Crimes Violators Task Force in Los Angeles specializing in surveillance and covert sting operations.
-For over 35 years he has provided investigative and consulting services to the public and private sector specializing in fraud, embezzlement, workplace violence and fatal traffic investigations.
+For over 37 years he has provided investigative and consulting services to the public and private sector specializing in fraud, embezzlement, workplace violence and fatal traffic investigations.
 For over ten years, he was a lead instructor for the National Traffic Safety Institute (NTSI).
 He served twice as the chair of the Santa Barbara Chapter of the American Society for Industrial Security (ASIS) and is a well established speaker on security, investigation and emergency planning issues throughout California.
-He is co-host of the radio show “Community Alert” on KZSB – AM 1290 & FM-96.9 covering various aspects of public safety for over 14 years and morning hoast of “Mike in the Morning.”
+He is co-host of the radio show “Community Alert” on KZSB – AM 1290 & FM-96.9 covering various aspects of public safety for over 15 years and the morning host of “Mike in the Morning,” (a corporate dba) since 2020.
 For several years he served as columnist for the Santa-Barbara News-Press and the California FIre Service magazine covering a variety of public safety issues.
 He has authored may papers including, “A Tragedy of the Commons, A review of our emergency medical system.”

 Williams is a member of California State Firefighters’ Association (CSFA), having served on the volunteer and public relations committees, and as a Southern Division Deputy Director.
 He is active with several local organizations including the Santa Barbara County Fire Safe Council, the Santa Barbara County Fire Chief’s Training Officer’s Association, Santa Barbara Chapter of CAER and the Santa Barbara County Executive CERT Committee.
 Since 2008, he serves on the California State Board of Fire Services representing the volunteer firefighters of California.
 Williams serves as the President-Executive Director of the Fire Services Training Institute (FSTI) and the Wildland Residents Association, Inc.-San Marcos Pass Volunteer Fire Department, in Santa Barbara.
 He was co-founder and past chair of the public information officers association, Emergency Public Information Communicators (EPIC) serving the Santa Barbara County Operational Area.